vipulnaik/diet-exercise-health/best-practices/best-practices-around-saliva-collection-for-genetic-testing.md

 In general, make sure not to put anything in the box for return until getting to the final packing stage.

+UPDATE 2024-11-01: This had dried completely by the time I closed up my kit for submission, and didn't leave any visible stain.